awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-macie-customdataidentifier.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `Keywords`  <a name="cfn-macie-customdataidentifier-keywords"></a>
-An array that lists specific character sequences \(keywords\), one of which must be within proximity \(`maximumMatchDistance`\) of the regular expression to match\.
+An array that lists specific character sequences \(keywords\), one of which must be within proximity \(`MaximumMatchDistance`\) of the regular expression to match\.
 The array can contain as many as 50 keywords\.
 Each keyword can contain 4 \- 90 characters\.
 *Required*: No
 *Type*: List of String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `MaximumMatchDistance`  <a name="cfn-macie-customdataidentifier-maximummatchdistance"></a>
-The maximum number of characters that can exist between text that matches the regex pattern and the character sequences specified by the keywords array\.
-Macie includes or excludes a result based on the proximity of a keyword to text that matches the regex pattern\.
+The maximum number of characters that can exist between text that matches the regex pattern and the character sequences specified by the `Keywords` array\.
+Amazon Macie includes or excludes a result based on the proximity of a keyword to text that matches the regex pattern\.
 The distance can be 1 \- 300 characters\.
 The default value is 50\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)